Ozempic for Weight Loss

 Ozempic is not currently licensed for weight loss in the UK.

 In the meantime, there are licensed weight loss medicines available.
-Wegovy, for example, is an injectable medicine that contains the same active ingredient and that should be available for weight loss in the UK at some point in 2023.
+Wegovy, for example, is an injectable medicine that contains the same active ingredient, semaglutide.

 How does Ozempic work?